security-notes/infobyte-faraday-wiki/FAQ.md

 <a name="price"></a>
 ### Is Faraday free?
-Yes, we have a community version which is totally free, you can [download it from Github](https://github.com/infobyte/faraday/archive/master.zip).
+Yes, we have a Community version which is totally free, you can [download it from Github](https://github.com/infobyte/faraday/archive/master.zip).We also have two Commercial versions, details about those in our [webpage](https://www.faradaysec.com/#download).

-We also develop two [commercial versions](https://www.faradaysec.com/#download).

 ![](https://www.faradaysec.com/images/workspace-diff/features-comparation.png)